fenago/tableau-fundamentals/lab-guides/md/lab_overview.md

 4. Starting an Adventure with Calculations and Parameters
 5. Leveraging Level of Detail Calculations
 6. Diving Deep with Table Calculations
+7. Making Visualizations That Look Great and Work Well
+8. Telling a Data Story with Dashboards
+9. Visual Analytics – Trends, Clustering, Distributions, and Forecasting
+10. Advanced Visualizations
+11. Dynamic Dashboards
+12. Exploring Mapping and Advanced Geospatial Features
+13. Understanding the Tableau Data Model, Joins, and Blends
+14. Structuring Messy Data to Work Well in Tableau
+15. Taming Data with Tableau Prep
+16. Sharing Your Data Story